Warning! This degree has changed. Read the transition arrangements.

 The Graduate Certificate in Digital and Social Media provides you with an opportunity to learn some of the key aspects of the human dimensions of the Internet: how people network, collaborate, and share information through Internet communications, media and design.
 Depending on choice of subjects, you will develop skills in one or more of: creating, maintaining and managing online communications for personal and commercial interactions, as well as gaining knowledge of the social and cultural contexts within which those interactions occur.
 The approach is interdisciplinary: you develop skills in websites, public communication, social network management, collaboration via virtual organisations, and web media production.
 At the same time you will understand the political, economic and social changes associated with the Internet.
 By taking this degree, you will add to your existing qualification a basic level knowledge and skills needed for you to become an astute, engaged professional communicator via the Internet.

 Successful completion of 4 subjects.

-This degree is an exit award to the Graduate Diploma in Internet Communications and Master of Internet Communications.
+This degree is an exit award to the Graduate Diploma in Digital and Social Media and Master of Digital and Social Media.

 Graduate Certificate in Internet Communications has undergone a degree title change in 2020.
 It is now known as Graduate Certificate in Digital and Social Media

 Students enrolled in the current version of the degree will be advised of the new version and title by e-mail and official communication.
 Those who wish to transfer to the new version and receive the new title on their award will be able to be transferred to the new version of the degree.